 Glass powder can be categorized by particle size.
-Granular glass consists of coarse, irregular particles larger than 1 mm, resembling small pebbles or fragments, and is commonly used in filtration or as decorative aggregates.
+Granular glass consists of coarse, irregular particles larger than 1 mm, resembling small pebbles or fragments and commonly used in filtration or decorative aggregates.
 Sand-sized glass ranges from approximately 0.1 mm to 1 mm, with fine grains similar to natural sand, making it suitable for sandblasting, construction, and filler materials.
-Powdered glass features very fine, uniform particles typically less than 0.1 mm (100 μ), with a talc-like texture ideal for applications such as ceramics, polishing, or as a fine additive in various industrial and manufacturing processes.
+Powdered glass features very fine, uniform particles typically less than 0.1 mm (100 microns), with a talc-like texture ideal for applications such as ceramics, polishing, or as a fine additive in various industrial and manufacturing processes.

-The motivation behind crafting this review article lies in the imperative need to address the evolving landscape of sustainable construction within the concrete industry.
-As the construction sector pivots toward sustainable development, the role of SCMs, particularly GWG, demands comprehensive exploration.
-By delving into historical contexts, inherent properties, and environmental and technical advantages, this article aims to elucidate the potential of GWG as a transformative SCM and filler.
-Recognizing the urgency to mitigate environmental impacts, this review seeks to guide future research and industry practices toward a more sustainable and resilient future in concrete construction.
+The motivation behind crafting this review paper lies in the imperative need to address the evolving landscape of sustainable construction within the concrete industry.
+As the construction sector pivots towards sustainable development, the role of supplementary cementitious materials (SCMs), particularly ground waste glass, demands comprehensive exploration.
+By delving into historical contexts, inherent properties, and environmental and technical advantages, this paper aims to elucidate the potential of GWG as a transformative SCM and filler.
+Recognizing the urgency to mitigate environmental impacts, this review seeks to guide future research and industry practices towards a more sustainable and resilient future in concrete construction.

-This review article aims to investigate the diverse roles of GWG in concrete, serving both as an SCM and a filler.
-With a focus on sustainable construction, the article explores how or worsens concrete performance while addressing environmental concerns linked to conventional materials.
-The review covers GWG properties as an SCM, its impact on concrete properties, compatibility with cementitious systems, optimization techniques, challenges, and practical applications.
+This review paper aims to investigate the diverse roles of GWG in concrete, serving both as an SCM and a filler.
+With a focus on sustainable construction, the paper explores how or worsens concrete performance while addressing environmental concerns linked to conventional materials.
+The review covers GWG properties as an SCM, its impact on concrete properties, compatibility with cementitious systems, optimisation techniques, challenges, and practical applications.
 Key considerations such as particle size distribution, replacement levels, and chemical activation are highlighted.
-As importantly, an analysis of waste glass availability around the world is provided to identify locations that will benefit more profoundly from the reuse of waste glass in concrete.
-Further to this, an analysis of the current and ongoing standardization for GWG use in concrete is provided.
-The findings of this study provide valuable insights for industry professionals, researchers, and policymakers interested in sustainable concrete and circular economy, as well as underlying potential future research endeavors.
+As importantly, an analysis of waste glass availability around the world is provided to identify locations which will benefit more profoundly from the reuse of waste glass in concrete.
+Further to this, an analysis on the current and ongoing standardisation for GWG use in concrete is provided.
+The findings of this study provide valuable insights for industry professionals, researchers, and policymakers interested in sustainable concrete and circular economy, as well as underlying potential future research endeavours.